chilemati/chilemati/README.md

 - 👋 Hi, I’m @chilemati
-- 👀 I’m interested in Android app design
+- 👀 I’m a full stack web developer
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m also an instructor at Elitepath
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I started this career since 2022

 <!---
 chilemati/chilemati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.